scarpazza/battlecruiser/README.md

 * [sample emacs startup configuration files](https://github.com/scarpazza/dot-emacs/blob/main/.emacs.d/scarpaz-battlecruiser.el)
   that illustrate how to bind those sequences as desired.

 The key mappings I chose are chosen precisely to :
 1. be easily re-bindable from emacs and
 2. survive Microsoft's rdesktop; specifically, recent versions of Microsoft Remote Desktop no longer relay function keys F13-F24 to the remote system.

+Even if it has "emacs" in the name (and indeed I am a heavy emacs user), that configuration can be used more generally.

 ## Keyboard Variants